Phone-GWP-group

 Setting up a reusable packaging system / loop at your business could yield significant cost savings

-Another key reason however is to limit your business’ environmental impact.
-The resources (and costs) of maintaining reusable containers is considerably less than the recycling of a high volume of cardboard cartons.
+Another key reason, however, is to limit your business’s environmental impact.
+The resources (and costs) required to maintain reusable containers are considerably lower than those for recycling high volumes of cardboard cartons.

-Add in increased protection for specific applications, strength and so on, and there is a compelling argument for switching.
+Add increased protection for specific applications, greater strength, and so on, and there is a compelling argument for switching.

 17 reasons to switch to returnable transit packaging

-The first part of this article covers how to go about analysing whether you could benefit from reusable packaging, what you need to put in place, and how to win approval for the scheme from the necessary stakeholders in your business.
+The first part of this guide covers how to analyse whether you could benefit from reusable packaging, what you need to put in place, and how to secure approval for the scheme from the relevant stakeholders in your business.

 It covers:

-• Collating data on packaging use and disposal (Waste Regs)
+• Collating data on packaging use and disposal (Waste Regulations).

 Whilst this will need to include key stakeholders, getting employees and colleagues who will be tasked with running the system once setup is also critical to help avoid friction and objections.
 Keeping all parties informed will foster a sense of inclusion and shared targets.